royaurko/google-drive/README.md

 ##Todo:

-* Moving a folder and all its contents to another target folder
+* Download files and folders added remotely to local folder